dave89gray/CI_PP3_KNOTS-CROSSES/README.md

 - That the game is easy to read on the terminal

 ### User Stories
-- As a user, I want to be able to see what numbers correspond to which square
+1. As a user, I want to be able to see what numbers correspond to which square
-- As a user, I want to be able to choose which square my letter goes into
+2. As a user, I want to be able to choose which square my letter goes into
+3. As a user, i want to see my selection appear on the game board
-- As a user, I want to have an opponent
+4. As a user, I want to have an opponent
-- As a user, I want to see who's turn it is next
+5. As a user, I want to see who's turn it is next
-- As a user, I want to see the winner
+6. As a user, I want to see the winner

 ### Site Owner Stories
 - As a site owner, I want the user to select whichever square they want